idlesong/CuteERP/readme.md

 # Cute ERP
-A cute online ERP, with order system, simple CRM, documents system; use ruby on rails inspired by webERP.
+A cute online ERP, with order system, simple CRM, documents system; Cute: easy to use, robust, modulate;
+use ruby on rails inspired by webERP.

+CuteERP: Focus on my needs first， new market development & lean startup in mind sales.

 ## Build
 1. install ruby on rails(rvm)